 P. Randolph Finch Jr. is the managing partner of the firm.
 He represents construction industry and other business clients.
 He has represented clients in numerous mediations, arbitrations, trials, writs, and appeals.
 Mr. Finch’s litigation practice includes public and private works construction cases involving mechanic’s liens, stop notices, and payment and performance bond claims; contract defaults; professional liability of architects and engineers; latent and patent defects in construction and design; extra work claims; changed conditions claims; delay, disruption, impact and acceleration claims; federal, state, and local agency bid protests; defense of construction related claims; enforcement of creditors’ rights and defense of debtors; business litigation such as shareholder disputes, contract interpretation and enforcement, unfair business practices, and California and federal False Claims Act litigation; and lender and vendor disputes.
 Mr. Finch represents policyholders and their insurers in insurance covered and coverage disputes, and provides business transaction and pre-construction services, including insurance, licensing, and bonding matters; joint venture agreements; construction management agreements; takeover agreements; formation and counseling of corporations and limited liability companies; shareholder and officer agreements; debt work out agreements; development issues; and general corporate counseling.

-Mr. Finch is admitted to practice before all California trial and appellate courts, all United States District Courts in California and the United States Court of Federal Claims.
+Mr. Finch is admitted to practice before all California trial and appellate courts, all United States District Courts in California and Colorado, and the United States Court of Federal Claims.
 Mr. Finch also practices before state and federal administrative agencies and pro hac vice in other states.
 He is a member of the State Bar of California, San Diego County Bar Association (Construction Law section), American Bar Association (Construction Industry Forum), serves on the Government Relations Committee, Political Action Committee, and Board of Directors of the Associated General Contractors of America, San Diego Chapter, and lectures on construction law issues.
 Mr. Finch received his juris doctor from the University of San Diego and his legal honors include the highest achievement in Advanced Trial Advocacy.
 He received his Bachelor of Business Administration, with major honors, from the University of San Diego.
 He holds Martindale-Hubbell’s highest rating, A.V., in recognition of his high level of skill and integrity.
 He was named a “California Super Lawyer” in 2007, 2008, 2009, 2010, 2012 and 2013, a Top 25 San Diego Construction Attorney in 2006, 2007, 2008 and 2011, and a Top 10 Real Estate/ Construction Litigation Attorney in 2012 and 2013, by the San Diego Daily Transcript.
-The San Diego Magazine named him to the 2013 Top Lawyers In San Diego list in Construction Law, and to the San Diego Daily Transcript’s 2010 Top Influentials honoring him as one of San Diego’s Top Industry Leaders.
+The San Diego Magazine named him to the 2013 Top Lawyers In San Diego list in Construction Law, and he was a San Diego Daily Transcript’s 2010 Top Influential honoring him as one of San Diego’s Top Industry Leaders.

-Homeowner v.
-Unlicensed Contractor
+Recovery From Unlicensed Contractor

 General Contractor v.
 Owner/Lender – Quasi Public Works